-- Bolus Mode: Auto or Manual - Touch the Start Set button. - 6 If in automatic bolus mode, Wait appears highlighted (wait) until the thermal baseline is achieved.
-If in manual bolus mode, Ready (Ready) will appear highlighted when the thermal baseline is achieved.
-Touch the Inject button first to start the bolus procedure. - 7 When Inject becomes highlighted (Inject), use a rapid, smooth, continuous method to inject the bolus with the volume amount previously selected.
+- Bolus Mode: Auto or Manual

+- 5 Touch the Start Set button.

+- 7 When Inject becomes highlighted ( Inject ), use a rapid, smooth, continuous method to inject the bolus with the volume amount previously selected.

-- 8 Computing is highlighted (computing) and then the resultant iCO measurement is displayed. - 9 Repeat steps 6-8 up to six times as desired. - 10 Touch the Review button and if necessary, edit the bolus series. - 11 Touch the Accept button.
+- 8 Computing is highlighted ( computing ) and then the resultant iCO measurement is displayed. - 9 Repeat steps 6-8 up to six times as desired. - 10 Touch the Review button and if necessary, edit the bolus series. - 11 Touch the Accept button.